 Funded by: NSF Graduate Research Fellowship, Lerner-Gray Fund For Marine Research (American Museum of Natural History, NY), URI Graduate School.

 - Marranzino, AN and Webb, JF.
 Flow sensing in the deep sea: The mechanosensory lateral line system of stomiiform fishes.
-In review.
+In press.
 Zoological Journal of the Linnean Society.
+21 pp.

 - Marranzino, AN and Webb, JF.
 2014.
 The Lateral Line System of Deep-Sea Fishes: Preliminary Observations on Stomiiform Fishes.
 ASIH Chattanooga, TN.